flash62au/EngineDriver_Home/docs/contributing/index.rst

 The steps listed here provide guidance on how to make and preview complex changes.

+* You need to install a numbe rof tools on you local machine:

-* You need to have an appropriate text editor and Git installed on your machine.
-For Windows we recommend the free `Visual Studio Code IDE (VSC) <https://code.visualstudio.com/>`_ and `GitHub Desktop <https://desktop.github.com/>`_.
+ * An appropriate text editor.
+For Windows we recommend the free `Visual Studio Code IDE (VSC) <https://code.visualstudio.com/>`_.
+ * A version of Git.
+For Windows we recommend the free `GitHub Desktop <https://desktop.github.com/>`_.
-* Install a current version of Python 3 (which also installs pip).
+ * A current version of Python 3 (which also installs pip).
 The Microsoft Store contains Python published by the Python Software Foundation for Windows.

 * Then use pip to install the required packages pip install 'sphinx' and the theme 'sphinx_rtd_theme'.
 Open and command propmt and enter:

  * pip install -U sphinx